Up to 12 weeks

-Early medical abortion involves taking two different medications, usually around 24 to 48 hours apart.
-The effect of the medication will be similar to an early miscarriage.
+Early medical abortion involves taking 2 different medications, usually around 24 to 48 hours apart.
+The effect of these medications is similar to an early miscarriage.

 - be asked to collect your medication from a clinic or hospital